bcgov/ols-geocoder/understanding_geocoder_results.md

 # Matching geocoder input to output

-The online geocoder always shows you the input address as well as one or more result addresses.
+The BC Address Geocoder always shows you the input address as well as one or more result addresses.
 The batch geocoder results file doesn’t include input address.
 The fullAddress field in the results file is the standardized, corrected, and matched address, not the input address.
 To effectively analyse batch geocoder output, you need to open and view both input and results files at the same time.
 In each line of the results file there is a sequence number which represents the nth address in your input file.
 Remember to account for the first row being column definitions (e.g., sequence number 6091 is row 6092 in input file).
 If you pull up both files in MS Excel and turn on View.
 View Side by Side and Synchronous Scrolling, you can see both input and result addresses at the same time.

 # Address match score